Jōetsumyōkō Station: History

 Initially provisionally named Jōetsu Station (上越駅), the name Jōetsumyōkō Station was formally announced in June 2013.
 Construction was completed in October 2014.
 It opened on 14 March 2015, coinciding with the opening of the Hokuriku Shinkansen extension from Nagano.

 Passenger statistics

-In fiscal 2017, the Myōkō Hanauma Line portion of the station was used by an average of 934 passengers daily (boarding passengers only).
-In fiscal 2017, the JR portion of the station was used by an average of 2,131 passengers daily (boarding passengers only).
+In fiscal year 2017, the Myōkō Hanauma Line portion of the station was used by an average of 934 passengers daily (boarding passengers only).
+In fiscal year 2017, the JR portion of the station was used by an average of 2,131 passengers daily (boarding passengers only).

 Surrounding area

 The station is located on the southern side of the Takada district of Jōetsu city, about 1.5 km from the border with Myōkō.
 The area was largely rice paddies with some houses, shops and factories along nearby Japan National Route 18; however, with the opening of the Shinkansen line, the area is rapidly urbanising.